 The lava flow that pushed the Liberty wreck into the sea in 1963 after Mount Agung eruption created at the same time a breathtakingly deep wall descending to 70m deep.
 Starting at only 3m beneath the surface, it can be visited by all levels of divers.
 Thanks to its depth, it is a highly appreciated dive site for the divers eager to learn technical skills such as trimix deep diving, to reach depths below 40m.
 The site is famous for being covered in gorgonian, sponge and black coral.
 Contrary to the USAT Liberty wreck, you will have more chance to meet white tip sharks on the wall.
 The sea fans hanging on the wall are also great to look for pigmy seahorses.

 If, after all these scuba diving adventures, you need something to rest, but you are looking at still spending a bit more time underwater, why not joining one of the free diving schools of Bali?
 It is an excellent way to expand your underwater skills, and the interesting point is that the free diving schools associate yoga practice.
 The deep relaxation and breathing exercises of yoga help the divers to work on the control of their body while holding their breath underwater.
 The freedom of diving with gear is now gathering more and more enthusiasts.
 One of the best places to find these freediving schools is Nusa Lembongan.
 The quietness of this small paradise island is an ideal setting for free diving and yoga.

 We love diving in Bali, but there are so many providers to choose from so who do you go with?
-First check PADI Travel's list of scuba dive centres in Bali to see if there are any good deals on, and also take a look at liveaboard options where you will get to see even more of Indonesia diving.
+You can check PADI Travel’s list of scuba dive centres in Bali to see if there are any good deals on, and also take a look at liveaboard options where you will get to see even more of Indonesia’s diving.